Dementia Resilience Training for Professionals

 .
 Engagement and Activities – How can we get the best involvement from our residents?

 · Resilience is a wonderful trait when a resident kick, spit and hit!

 Our classes offer practical advice and encouragement to manage living with dementia in your environment.
-By the end of the instructional hands-on program, you will discover that your actions can, and will, affect your ability to cope, make good choices, and create positive outcomes for you and the one your client.
-In this course, we cover many topics of for pprofessionals who care for people with all dementia and dementia related diseases, including Alzheimer’s, Lewy Body, and Frontal Temporal, and Parkinson’s. diseases.
+By the end of the instructional hands-on program, you will discover that your actions can, and will, affect your ability to cope, make good choices, and create positive outcomes for you and your client.
+In this course, we cover many topics for professionals who care for people with all dementia and related diseases, including Alzheimer’s, Lewy Body, and Frontal Temporal, and Parkinson’s. diseases.